 The State has enacted legislation allocating its anticipated share of the proceeds of the national tobacco settlement.
 A comprehensive allocation has been made through Fiscal Year 2012 and a partial allocation has been made thereafter through Fiscal Year 2025.
 (In light of the constitutional two-year limitation on appropriations, those allocations are subject to the General Assembly making biennial appropriations to fund them, and those allocations themselves are subject to adjustment by the General Assembly.)
 As currently allocated and except for Fiscal Years 2002 through 2004, none of the moneys is applied to existing operating programs of the State.
-(As discussed below under Recent and Current Finances - 2002-03 and Current Biennium, there has been and is to be a use of a portion of settlement moneys to assist in addressing the State's recent GRF revenue shortfall situation.)
+(See Recent and Current Finances for a discussion of a portion of those receipts being used to offset a portion of GRF revenue shortfalls in Fiscal Years 2002 through 2004).
 Under current allocations, the main portion of the moneys in future bienniums is to go to assist in the funding of elementary and secondary school capital facilities.
 Other amounts are targeted for new programs for smoking cessation and other health-related purposes, biomedical research and technology transfer, and assistance to the tobacco growing areas in the State.